-Other Interests: Prolapse and incontinence, pelvic pain and endometriosis, menstrual disorders, vaginal surgery.
+Other Interests: prolapse, pelvic pain and endometriosis, period problems

 Membership of organizations

-Current chair NICE guideline committee developing guidance on the diagnosis and management of endometriosis.
+Past chair NICE guideline committee developing guidance on the diagnosis and management of endometriosis.
 The guidance was published in September 2017.

 Past Chair of the Association of Early Pregnancy Units setting standards for emergency care across the UK for women with miscarriage and ectopic pregnancy.